What is the AACSB?

 What does this mean for Northeastern and the College of Business and Management?

 AACSB accreditation increases the value of the business degree you receive from Northeastern Illinois University.
 This accreditation represents the highest standard of achievement for business schools worldwide.
-Less than 5% of the more than 16,000 schools worldwide granting business degrees have earned AACSB accreditation.
+Less than 5 percent of the more than 16,000 schools worldwide granting business degrees have earned AACSB accreditation.

 To achieve accreditation, business programs must meet: